PseudoBob-Delightus/fanfic/stories/exploding-story/ideas.md

 - Twilight, Spike, and Pinkie Pie visit the Apple farm
 - Applejack: "Are you just gatherin' everypony together for an adventure like you always do?"
 - Twilight: "Wait, I always do that?"
-- Applejack: "Yeah, sugarcube.
+- Applejack: "Yeah, sugar cube.
 You do. (beat) Well, let's go, then."

 ## Chapter 20
 - Rainbow Dash